jsenlas/Firefox_config/README.md

 ## Firefox

-## Hiding tab bar
+I made few changes and features to make Firefox more efficient that might be of interest to someone.
+I found some of them by myself some are from my colleagues that caught my eye and I really liked.
+Here are they...

+## Having tabs on the side rather than on top

-I use [Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/) extension to organise tabs vertically on the left/right side of the browser window.
-The issue with this is that then I am stuck with original tab bar and the Tree Style Tab in the sidebar...
+I use [Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/) extension to organise tabs vertically on the right/*left* side of the browser window.
+The issue is that now I have both tab bars - the original and one on the side.

+### Hiding tab bar

-So how to hide the tab bar:
+How to hide the tab bar:
 1. go to ```about:config```
 2. set ```toolkit.legacyUserProfileCustomizations.stylesheets``` to ```true```
 3. go to Firefox directory ```/home/user/.mozilla/firefox/##hash##.profile_name/```